HISPlayer/UnityAndroid-SDK/hisplayer-api.md

    * **public float param3**: This will have different meanings depending on the event.
 If there is no information about the parameter, it will have the default value -1.
    * **public float param4**: This will have different meanings depending on the event.
 If there is no information about the parameter, it will have the default value -1.
    * **public string stringInfo**: Log information about the event.

+* **public class HISPlayerEventCacheProgress**: The information of the CacheProgress event.
+   * **public float requestLength**: The length of the content being cached in bytes.
+   * **public float bytesCached**: The number of bytes that are cached.
+   * **public float newBytesCached**: The number of bytes that have been newly cached since the last progress update.

+* **public class HISPlayerEventCacheURL**: The information of the Cache URL that is added or removed.
+   * **public HISPlayerEvent eventType**: The type of the event triggered.
+   * **public string url**: The URL attached to the event.

 * **public struct HISPlayerErrorInfo**: The information of the triggered error.
    * **public HISPlayerError errorType**: The type of the error triggered.